Art & culture

 - To become an established arts and culture provider with a seasonal programme attracting local, national and international audiences and artists.

-Existing arts participation at Holy Trinity
+Existing arts participation at Hull Minster

 In establishing an arts programme we have met with artists and enabled innovative use of the church building.
 We have made an open call for artists to come forward so we can think about how we can accommodate their projects.
 Whilst we strive for excellence, we also endeavour to nurture new talent by giving artists the ability to experiment and practice their arts in a well set up environment which is free to use at certain times.
 Our point of difference will be that our daytime provision of art will be free to audiences and free to performers.